kuiper2000/Applied_Math/_sources/PDE/Wave_equation.md

 ```

-Using separation of variable, one can expect that the solution shares a form of
+Using separation of variable, one can expect that the solution shares a form of (leave this practice to readers)

 ```{math}
 :label: eq179